 Are there food options on campus open?

-Faculty and staff can do grab-and-go meals at Evert Dining Room, Bento Sushi, Scholarly Grounds, Starbucks and Ele's.
+Faculty and staff can dine in at Evert Dining Hall, or pick up grab-and-go meals at Bento Sushi, Scholarly Grounds, Starbucks and Ele's.
 The Hawk's Nest is only open for students.

 How will IT be operating?